top of page

 3) SENTIMENT – With all the negativity being thrown at us on financial TV and social media about the economy, oil, war, and stock markets, it was probably easy to miss the recent sentiment reading.
 I’m not talking about the Univ of Michigan survey that everyone wants to point to, which dropped from the previous month.
 I’m talking about what real money is actually doing versus a survey.
 That’s found in the “net call volume” data within the options market.
 The current net call volume and the associated total put/call ratio of 0.96 reflect a mildly bullish sentiment in the overall options market.
 And that’s in the midst of a -3.4% week for the S&P 500!
 So on Friday, investors bought and sold way more calls (these are the “go up” bets) than puts (the “go down” bets).
 What’s this really like?
 It’s like most kids on the playground are shouting, “The toys are gonna get more expensive!
 Let’s be happy and excited!” instead of “Uh oh, hide your toys!”
 So amidst all the “gloom and doom,” there’s an undertone in the options market that’s a little happy and hopeful.

-References to model portfolio allocations, positioning, or trade timing reflect actions within proprietary models and do not represent any individual client account.
+References to model portfolios reflect proprietary model activity and do not represent any individual client account.
 Client portfolios may differ based on objectives, risk tolerance, tax considerations, and other factors.
-Model results do not guarantee individual performance, and no representation is made that any account will achieve similar results.
+Model results do not guarantee individual performance.
 Capstone Wealth Management Corp. is an SEC-registered investment adviser; registration does not imply a certain level of skill or training.
-Additional information, including fees and services, is available in the firm’s Form ADV on the SEC website or upon request.
+Fees, services, and additional information are available in our Form ADV.

 Capstone Wealth Management Logo

-Copyright © 2026 Capstone Wealth Management Corp. | SEC-Registered Investment Adviser.
+© 2026 Capstone Wealth Management Corp. · SEC-Registered Investment Adviser

-Advisory services are offered through Capstone Wealth Management Corp.
-Registration with the SEC does not imply a certain level of skill or training.
-Please refer to our Form ADV for additional information about our services, fees, potential conflicts of interest, and firm or individual backgrounds.
-Information on this website is for informational purposes only and should not be construed as personalized investment, tax, or legal advice.
-All investing involves risk, including the potential loss of principal.
+Capstone Wealth Management Corp. is an SEC-registered investment adviser.
+Registration does not imply a particular level of skill or training.
+This site is informational only and is not personalized investment, tax, or legal advice.
+Investing involves risk, including possible loss of principal.
 Past performance does not guarantee future results.
+See our Form ADV for full details on services, fees, and conflicts of interest.

 bottom of page